dvisockas/referential/README.md

 ## Usage

-Just extend your class with the `Referential` module and use `ref` keyword:
+Just extend your class with the `Referential` module and use the `ref` keyword:

 ```ruby
 class Operations